ebd622/splunk/core_certified_power_user/README.md

     * Use the chart, timechart, top, rare, and stats commands to transform events into data tables

   * Manipulating Data with eval command
-    * Understand dthe eval command
+    * Understand the eval command
     * Explore and perform calculations using mathematical and statistical eval functions
     * Perform calculations and concatenations on field values
     * Use the eval command as a function with the stats command